 - Users will provide only their user IDs as the first step of multi-factor authentication. - The user already has a device registered for receiving push notifications.
-For details of an authentication chain which can register a device for push notifications, see "To Create an Authentication Chain for Push Registration and Authentication". - A push notification will be sent to the device as a second factor, to complete authentication without the need to enter a password.
+For details of an authentication chain which can register a device for push notifications, see "To Create an Authentication Chain for Push Authentication". - A push notification will be sent to the device as a second factor, to complete authentication without the need to enter a password.

-To create a multi-factor authentication chain that uses the ForgeRock Authenticator (Push) module for passwordless authentication, follow these steps:
+To create a multi-factor authentication chain that uses the ForgeRock Authenticator (Push) module for passwordless authentication, perform the following steps:

 - 1. Log in to the AM console as an AM administrator, for example amadmin. - 2.
-Select the realm that will contain the authentication chain. - 3.
-Create a ForgeRock Authenticator (Push) authentication module as follows: - a.
-Select Authentication > Modules, and then click Add Module.
+Select the realm that will contain the authentication chain. - Create the authentication chain as follows: - a.
+Select Authentication > Chains, and then click Add Chain.